Ecnama/Ecnama/README.md

 👋 Hi, I'm @Ecnama !
-- 🌱 Student at the INSA Rennes engineering school
+- 🌱 Student in computer science at the INSA Rennes engineering school
 - 💻 Systems and Networks team at the InsaLan student club
 - 📫 How to reach me : amance@famille-graindorge.fr / amance.graindorge@insa-rennes.fr
 - 😄 Pronouns: he/him